ladooniani/lado-oniani-cv.md/README.md

 In 2016 I've founded an independent laboratory startup, inventing, modeling, and prototyping program and mechanism of artificial entity robotic system architecture (Check: [Terbinari CBM project](https://github.com/ladooniani/terbinari)), developing computing methods and techniques in computational linguistics, natural language processing, understanding and generation, machine learning, computer vision, mechanical engineering, and industrial/artistic design.

-As a software engineer, I provide desktop and web/mobile front/back-end full-stack development service of product complex solutions for different types of applications, as well as specialized tasks in intelligent robotics and related types of design.
+As a freelance software engineer, I provide desktop and web/mobile front/back-end full-stack development services of product complex solutions for different types of applications, as well as specialized tasks in intelligent robotics and related types of design.

 # Skills: